dvsujan/passafe/README.md

 ## Download

-Down the Passafe Password manager from [Here](https://github.com/dvsujan/passafe/releases).
+You can download the latest version of passafe from [Here](https://github.com/dvsujan/passafe/releases).

 ## Screen shots